Nyakio-Eva/Toy-problems-phase1/README.md

 8. Display the grade to the user

 2. ## Speed Detector
+#### Running instructions:
+- Run the program in browser from htm file
+- enter the speed of car as prompted.
 #### Introduction
 This program takes the speed of car as input from user and checks if its above the speed limit.
 Then it calculates demerit points for speed above limit, and if the demerit points are above 12 it tells the user their license has been suspended!
 #### Human statements